-special, is important since parents often tend to rank schools similarly.
+In particular, the CADA allocation is PE within a strictly bigger set of schools than the allocations from DA algorithms, if there are more than two popular schools.
+Unfortunately, this is not the case when all students have the same ordinal preference.
+This case, though special, is important since parents often tend to rank schools similarly.
 In this case, there is only one popular school in a CADA equilibrium, so Theorem 6 and Corollary 1-(i) do little to distinguish CADA from DA-STB.
-Nevertheless, we can find the CADA to be superior in a more direct way.
+Nevertheless, we can find CADA to be superior in a more direct way.
 To this end, let $\mathcal{V}^U := \{\mathbf{v} \in \mathcal{V} | v_1 > ... > v_n\}$ .

 Theorem 7.
 Suppose all students have the same ordinal preferences in the sense $\mu(\mathcal{V}^U) = \mu(\mathcal{V})$ .
-The equilibrium allocation of CADA (weakly) Pareto dominates the allocation arising from DA-STB and DA-MTB.
+Every equilibrium allocation of CADA (weakly) Pareto dominates the allocation arising from DA-STB and DA-MTB.

 This result generalizes Example 1 discussed in the introduction.
-If all students have the same ordinal preferences, the DA algorithm with any random tie-breaking treat all students in the same way, meaning that each student is assigned to each school with equal probability.
+If all students have the same ordinal preferences, the DA algorithm with any random tie-breaking treat all students in the same way, meaning that each student is assigned each school with equal probability.
 Under CADA, the students can at least replicate this random assignment via targeting.